-Example 10: Querying an In-Line View
+Example 11: Querying an In-Line View

+Features:

-Features: FROM clause in-line view
+FROM clause in-line view

-Table names: Proclib.Staff2

-Proclib.Schedule2

-Proclib.Superv2

-This example shows an alternative way to construct the query that is explained in "Example 9: Joining Three Tables" on page 292 by joining one of the tables with the results of an in-line view.
-The example also shows how to rename columns with an inline view.
+This example shows an alternative way to construct the query that is explained in "Example 10: Joining Three Tables" on page 321 by joining one of the tables with the results of an in-line view.
+The example also shows how to rename columns with an in-line view.